todoval/Bachelor-s-Thesis/README.md

 Follow these steps to run a sample demo:

-1. Take one of the pictures from our sample images directory at https://drive.google.com/open?id=1cPPQc0H2AYUB7jHM8_6KwlQ05YNOrJdY, for example 11-1.jpg, and copy it to your-build-directory/bin/Debug.
+1. Take one of the pictures from our sample images directory at https://drive.google.com/open?id=1cPPQc0H2AYUB7jHM8_6KwlQ05YNOrJdY, for example 11-1.jpg, and copy it to your compiled tabularOCR executable.
 2. From this directory, run command:<br />
             Windows:
 	    	```